Boston Memorial Honors Social Activist Kip Tiernan, Founder of Rosie's Place and Greater Boston Food Bank

 The next time you are exploring Boston's Irish Heritage Trail, stop by the memorial to Kip Tiernan (1926-2011), social activist, writer, teacher, visionary and provocateur.

-She is best known for founding Rosie’s Place on Easter Sunday in 1974, the first place in America to specifically address the issues confronting homeless women.
-What began as a place to distribute clothing and give out coffee and comfort became a year-round emergency program, and today, Rosie’s provides health care, legal advice, job opportunities, education, daycare and affordable housing, depending on the needs of each woman who enters.
+She is best known for founding Rosie’s Place on Easter Sunday in 1974, the first shelter in America to specifically address the issues confronting homeless women.
+What began as a place to distribute clothing and give out coffee, flowers and comfort became a year-round emergency program.
+Today, Rosie’s Place provides health care, legal advice, job opportunities, education, daycare and affordable housing, depending on the needs of each woman who enters.
 Rosie’s also functions as a full time advocacy group to affect government policy and social inequities that most impact women and poor people.

-Over her illustrious life, Kip also founded Boston’s Health Care for the Homeless, the Greater Boston Food Bank, and the city of Boston’s Emergency Shelter Commission.
+Over her illustrious life, Kip also founded Boston’s Health Care for the Homeless, the city of Boston’s Emergency Shelter Commission and the Greater Boston Food Bank, which today is the largest hunger-relief organization in New England and among the largest food banks in the country.

 Family History

-Kip’s grandparents, James and Jane Farrell, emigrated from Ireland to the United States in 1887 and settled in Connecticut, raising eight children, including Kip’s mother Anna, who was the oldest.
-Annie was a telephone operator and lived at home with her mother and brothers until she married her husband James Tiernan.
+Kip’s grandparents, James and Jane Farrell, emigrated from Ireland to America in 1887 and settled in Connecticut, raising eight children, including Kip’s mother Anna, who was the oldest.
+Anna was a telephone operator and lived with her parents until she was 26.
+Her father was a carpenter.

 Her Catholic faith was central to Tiernan's persona, wrote Carroll.
-"A rooted woman, Kip always wears that cross, which marks her not for piety or for a religion of easy answers, but for being, in her words, "an an-19 angry daughter of Christ.""
+"A rooted woman, Kip always wears that cross, which marks her not for piety or for a religion of easy answers, but for being, in her words, 'an angry daughter of Christ."
 That perspective informed her life, and was grounded in a unbridled respect for the poor people she served.

-Dr. Jim O'Connell, who worked closely with Tiernan and was known as the Street Doctor for his work with Boston's homeless population, wrote that Tiernan "demanded that our program embrace social justice and not charity: ‘Never forget that charity is scraps from the table and justice is a seat at the table,'” she used to say.
+Dr. Jim O'Connell, who worked closely with Tiernan and is known as the Street Doctor for his work with Boston's homeless population, wrote that Tiernan "demanded that our program embrace social justice and not charity," telling them "Never forget that charity is scraps from the table and justice is a seat at the table.”

 Kip died on July 2, 2011 at age 85 from cancer.